net-lisias-kspu/ContractConfigurator/Contract-Group.md

         // defaulted to the name).
         displayName = The Contract Group

+        // Agent (agency).
+It is highly recommended to create and provide a
+        // custom agent, as it is used to group and display contracts in
+        // Mission Control.
+        agent = Integrated Integrals

         // Use this to specify the minimum version of Contract Configurator
         // That is required to run contracts in this group. minVersion = 0.7.0